tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 9. Instructor Do: Review JSON Turn and Teach (5 mins)

-Navigate to 5.1 slides on deciphering JSON output, and use the visuals to highlight the following:

-* `JSON` data is structured data.
-JSON data is comprised of `name/value` pairs.
-Names are data attributes/column names and values are the actual values associated with that attribute/column.
-JSON data is made up of `JSON Objects` and `JSON Arrays`.

-* `JSON Objects` are identified by the use of curly braces `{}`.
-These objects often contain multiple name/value pairs, like a `row` (i.e {"ticker":"GOOG","close_price":192.57}).

-* `JSON Arrays` are identified by brackets `[]`.
-An example of a `JSON Array` is the `column_names` object returned from the Quandl API call.
+Instructor and students will review the JSON turn and teach activity.
+The instructor will complete a live demo of submitting an API request and deciphering the JSON output.

-Open Postman and submit the below request to Quandl.
+Open **Postman** and submit the below request to Quandl.
+Then, conduct a live deciphering of the JSON data, emphasizing the following:

 * https://www.quandl.com/api/v3/datasets/WIKI/GOOG.json

-Do a live deciphering of the JSON data, and emphasize the following:

-* `Name/value` pairs are used to make deciphering JSON data easy because it does a single map between `name` and `value`.
-Point out an example of a `name` (i.e. the `description` field).
+* **Name/value** pairs are used to make deciphering JSON data easy because it does a single map between **name** and **value**.
+Point out an example of a **name** (i.e. the `description` field).
 Then, identify the corresponding value.

-* Point out `JSON Array` and `JSON Objects` in order to compare them.
+* Point out **JSON Array** and **JSON Objects** in order to compare them.

   ![decipher_json.png](Images/decipher_json.png)

+* **JSON Objects** are contained within curly braces `{}`.
+These objects often contain multiple name/value pairs, like a **row** (i.e {"ticker":"GOOG","close_price":192.57}).

+* **JSON Arrays** are identified by brackets `[]`.
+An example of a **JSON Array** is the `column_names` object returned from the Quandl API call.

-End the review session by asking the students the following questions.
+If time permits, ask the students the students the following questions.
 Sample answers have been provided.

 * We've seen a number of APIs in action (i.e. WrapAPI, Quandl, World Bank, Coinbase).
 Which API did everyone find the most interesting?

-  > "WrapAPI.
+  **Answer** WrapAPI.
 While it is not FinTech related, it's unique and has a number of different use cases.
-Of all of the APIs, WrapApi seems the most flexible and all-encompassing."
+Of all of the APIs, WrapApi seems the most flexible and all-encompassing.

-* Ask students to write down two things they like about APIs and the `client-server model`.
+* Ask students to write down two things they like about APIs and the **client-server model**.
 Ask for two volunteers to present their answers.

-  > "The client server-model is simple, easy to understand, and used almost everywhere.
-APIs are cool because they eliminate the need of having to redundantly re-invent the wheel."
+  **Answer** The client server-model is simple, easy to understand, and used almost everywhere.
+APIs are cool because they eliminate the need of having to redundantly re-invent the wheel.

-* Ask students to write down one thing they do not like and/or find challenging about APIs and the `client-server model`.
+* Ask students to write down one thing they do not like and/or find challenging about APIs and the **client-server model**.
 Ask one student to volunteer their answer, and collect the remaining answers as students leave the classroom.

-  > "Not all APIs have good documentation.
-It's difficult to gauge exactly what an API can do and/or how it should be used."
+  **Answer** Not all APIs have good documentation.
+It's difficult to gauge exactly what an API can do and/or how it should be used.

 Before moving forward, ask the students if there are any remaining questions.